garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 Long before Grace was pregnant with Gwen, I was warned about how long it takes to get a baby into daycare.
-So when we found out Grace was expecting, one of our early stresses was to find a daycare.
-To our suprise, we were able to get into a daycare for March 1.
+So when we found out we were expecting, one of our early stresses was to find a daycare.
+To our suprise, we were able to get into a daycare for March 1 (Gwen would be ~5 months old).
 This beats the seemingly forever wait lists that we heard about at other places.
 Even though we were getting into a daycare with relative ease, it still wasn't